tobek/laminae/24-cnd.md

 **Slumn, of forgotten words**, a tattooed and constantly shouting young man about whom no one can ever recall what he says.

-**Koli, of greasepaint**, an towering jovial man who maintains constant makeup application as his skin grows increasingly disfigured and blotchy under the layers.
+**Koli, of greasepaint**, a towering jovial man who maintains constant makeup application as his skin grows increasingly disfigured and blotchy under its layers.

 **Nolasa, of mistaken identities**, a tense ranting figure this visitor barrelled into as she feared herself grabbed by a pursuer.